weijia/couchapp/docs/couchapp-org/couchapp/config.rst

       }
     }

-In this example, two environments are specified: "default", which pushes to a local CouchDB instance without any authentication, and "prod", which pushes to a remote CouchDB that requires authentication.
-Once these sections are defined in ``.couchapprc``, you can push to your local CouchDB by running ``couchapp push`` (the environment name "default" is used when no environment is specified) and push to the remote machine using ``couchapp push prod``.
+In this example, two environments are specified: ``default``, which pushes to a local CouchDB instance without any authentication, and ``prod``, which pushes to a remote CouchDB that requires authentication.
+Once these sections are defined in ``.couchapprc``, you can push to your local CouchDB by running ``couchapp push`` (the environment name ``default`` is used when no environment is specified) and push to the remote machine using ``couchapp push prod``.
 For a more complete discussion of the ``env`` section of the ``.couchapprc`` file, see the `Managing Design